-Full text access of CSIRO journals, produced in cooperation with several Australian and New Zealand scientific societies, present the latest research by leading Australian and overseas scientists.
+Searchable full text database of selected journal titles, presenting the latest research by leading Australian and overseas scientists, and covering a broad range of subjects.
 All journals are peer reviewed with international readership.

 Current Contents Connect is a multidisciplinary current awareness Web resource providing access to complete bibliographic information of the world's leading scholarly journals (over 8,000 of the world's leading scholarly journals and more than 2,000 books) Coverage includes complete bibliographic information from articles, editorials, meeting abstracts, commentaries, and other significant published materials.

 DART-Europe : e-theses portal This link opens in a new window

 "The DART-Europe E-theses Portal is a searchable database of electronic research theses held in European repositories.
 The theses listed are open access - publicly available, in full, without charge.
 The DART-Europe Portal does not store theses, but it provides a link to at least one electronic copy of every thesis listed in its database.
 DART-Europe holds as much information as possible about each thesis, but this can vary, depending on the source of the information.
 As a minimum, details of the author, title and date of award are held.
 Many providers supply additional searchable information, such as abstracts and keywords."--Help page.

 Directory of open access books This link opens in a new window